katforrest/katforrest.github.io/_posts/2024-10-01-Neural Networks.md

 <div align="center">
   <img src="https://raw.githubusercontent.com/katforrest/katforrest.github.io/master/assets/img/Neural_Logistic_wine_5.jpg" alt="Fig 15" width="60%">
 </div>
+<br><br>
 Overall, I’m pleased with the results from my experimentation.
-With these two datasets, I practiced implementing different types of neural networks.
+With these two datasets, I practiced implementing different types of statistical modeling with neural networks.
 The differences in the types of regression and classification tasks led me to experiment with different visualizations and metrics for performance evaluation.
 I look forward to experimenting with new datasets and learning methods to further optimize classification and regression models.